Bird Walks with Los Angeles Audubon

 3rd Saturday of the month (Except July & August)

-Leaders: Eric & Ann Brooks, Eleanor Osgood.
+May Leader: Eleanor Osgood June Leader: Dick Barth.
 This trip covers landscaped parkland, a man-made lake and natural coastal scrub habitats within the Baldwin Hills.
-We are likely to see many of the resident birds such as Black and Say’s Phoebes, Cassin Kingbirds, California and Spotted Towhee, Red-tailed Hawk and Cooper’s Hawk.
-We will also look for wintering birds such as Merlin, Rufous-crowned, White-crowned and Golden-crowned Sparrows among others.
+In May and June we are likely to see many of the resident birds such as Nuttall’s Woodpecker, Black and Say’s Phoebes, Cassin Kingbirds, California and Spotted Towhee, Red-tailed Hawk, and Cooper’s Hawk engaging in nesting activities.
+Besides looking for spring migrants, we will search for summer visitors that nest in the park such as: Bullock’s and Hooded Orioles, Barn Swallow, Western Kingbird and Western Bluebird.

 Directions: The park entrance is off of La Cienega Blvd. between Rodeo Rd. and Stocker St. After passing the entrance kiosk ($6.00 parking fee) turn left (leading to the “Olympic Forest”) and park in the first available spaces.